 Half Creek Farm now has two locations.
 The first is 30 miles east of Goldendale Washington and 8 miles west of the town of Bickleton and the second is 2 miles outside of Goldendale, WA.
 The entire farm will move to the Goldendale location in the next 5 years or so, but for now we're spread out over two locations.
-We raise Kiko meat goats, a small group of Guernsey dairy goats, a flock of laying hens, Muscovy ducks, some Sebastopol Geese, a guard Llama, a Jersey cow and calf and Gotland sheep.
+We raise Kiko meat goats, a small group of Guernsey dairy goats, a flock of laying hens, some Sebastopol Geese, and a guard Llama.
 Our farm dogs, Mr. Darcy and Wookie Bear, both are Bouvier des Flandres a herding breed.

 Kiko's were developed in New Zealand and imported to this country only in the last few decades.
 The Kiko has a greater meat to bone ratio than Boers, they require minimal worming, and they have excellent feet.
 They are great mothers and consistently twin.
 I can't say enough good things about these wonderful, low maintenance goats.
 We've bred very carefully to achieve rapid growth, and good gain on forage alone.
 The only time we use grain is to bribe the goats into something.